RMartinez99/ConnRailInfo/README.md

 # This is a program to make a timetable for train stations along the New Haven, Hartford, and Shore Line East Lines throughout New York and Connecticut.

-# Build 12a - Some cleaning
+# Version 3.1 - Stations List added into a database file